 - Paid English teaching positions in Myanmar

-*Most hiring schools are looking for teachers who can commit for 1 year, so if you’re able to – this would be your ideal situation for placement.
-If you can only commit for 3-6 months, please let us know, and we can usually find a shorter term placement.
+Most hiring schools are looking for teachers who can commit for 1 year, so if you’re able to – this would be your ideal situation for placement, but we are also able to offer shorter term contracts too!

 - Paid teaching position in Myanmar

 - 1 week orientation (+ optional 3 week TESOL certification) in Yangon